jrmullins/lita-github_pr_list/README.md

-# lita-github_pr_list
+# lita-github_pr_list (whitelist)

-`lita-github_pr_list` is a handler for Lita that connects up with GitHub and lists an organization's pull requests
+`lita-github_pr_list` is a handler for Lita that connects up with GitHub and lists an organization's pull requests from a list of repos.

 ## Installation